 Candidates are required to apply online only by using the website www.upsconline.nic.in Brief instructions for filling up the online Application Form have been given in Appendix-II.
 Detailed instructions are available on the above mentioned website.

 3. LAST DATE FOR SUBMISSION OF APPLICATIONS:

-The Online Applications can be filled up to 12th February, 2016 till 11.59 pm, after which the link will be disabled.
+The Online Applications can be filled up to 3rd March, 2017 till 18.00 Hours.